CSID1/set-default-mail-app/SECURITY.md

 ## Reporting a Vulnerability
-its just a script i made for a friend...not sure there would be much of a vulnerability.
-But you can dm or something if you need to.
+Not sure there would be much of a vulnerability.
+But you can dm me or something if you need to.